 In determining the level and make-up of Executive remuneration the Board considers market conditions and remuneration paid to Senior Executives of companies similar in nature to Pearl Gull Iron Limited.
-Remuneration consists of the following key elements:
+Currently, the Company only has one executive, the Interim Chief Executive Officer, who is employed under a consultancy agreement and paid on an hourly rate.